Precise definition and architecture of modern IAM systems

 Documentation and knowledge transfer for sustainable implementation

 "A precise IAM system definition is the foundation of every successful identity management initiative and is a decisive factor in long-term architecture quality and system evolution.
 Our experience shows that organizations that invest in a systematic definition achieve significantly better implementation outcomes while reducing costs.
-The right definition connects technical excellence with business requirements and creates the basis for future-proof, scalable identity management systems."
+The right definition connects technical excellence with business requirements and creates the basis for future-proof, flexible identity management systems."

 Sarah Richter